Therapy Chiang Mai

 What is the Difference Between a Counsellor, Therapist, Psychologist and a Psychiatrist?

 Counsellors and therapists in Thailand typically hold a master’s degree (2 – 3 years) in counselling, psychology or counselling psychology.
-Practical experience working with clients for counselling for masters degrees usually range between 200 and 300 hours of clinical practice in both individual and group counselling utilising a range of counselling techniques supervised by an appointed clinical supervisor.
+Practical experience working with clients for counselling as part of a master’s degree usually ranges between 200 and 300 hours of clinical practice in both individual and group counselling utilising a range of counselling techniques supervised by an appointed clinical supervisor.

 Roles and Responsibilities:

-• Provide individual counselling for adults, children, teens or couples or family therapy.
+• Provide individual counselling for adults, children, teens, couples or family therapy.

 • Help clients process, cope, manage and resolve personal and emotional issues utilising therapeutic techniques like CBT, motivational interviewing, and solution-focused therapy.